Atlanta Mediation Attorneys

 Avoiding Costly Legal Fees

-All of the attorneys in the office are capable of serving as mediators and all have actively mediated cases as attorneys for our clients.
-Randy Kessler and Marvin Solomiany’s hourly rates as mediators are $625.00 and $535.00 per hour respectively.
+Our attorneys often serve as mediators and have mediated cases as attorneys for our clients.
+The hourly rates as mediators are often a bit lower than the hourly rate charged when serving as a lawyer in a matter.
+Feel free to contact our office for current rates for any of our lawyers to serve as a mediator.
 This cost is usually split evenly by the parties, but that is subject to the agreement of the parties.
 Payment is due at the conclusion of the mediation and there is a two hour minimum.

 We look forward to the possibility of serving as a mediator for your dispute.
-If you wish to use our services, please contact us by email (email@example.com or firstname.lastname@example.org or ) or telephone at (404) 688-8810.
+If you wish to use our services, please contact us by email (email@example.com, firstname.lastname@example.org or email@example.com ) or telephone at (404) 688-8810.